interpretable/install/README.md

 sudo docker run -ti --rm --name interpretable -p 80:8000  -v /var/www/interpretable/install/mount:/root ubuntu

+## Requirements

+The installer has been tested on a Ubuntu 18.04 fresh install **A stable internet connection is needed**

 ## PC configuration
 Enter in the setup menu by pressing F2 while powering on the NUC.
 To allow the Wake On LAN :